MLH-Fellowship/standupSummary/README.md

 ![](screenshots/summary_screen.png)

 In addition, you can generate a new sentence based on your comments using the `Generate a new sentence` button.
+Note that for now,

 ## Development guide
+### Access token
 If you are interested in further developing the web app, you first should get [Github Personal Access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-Here are some of the future directions for our web app:
+For authentication access token, .... #TODO

+### Future directions
 1. Integrate React server into Flask server
-2. Deploy the app so that fellows can start using it
+2. Deploy the app to a live website
+3. Improve the sentence generator to make it resume-ready